-Joseph M. Sellers is a Partner at Cohen Milstein, Chair of the firm’s Executive Committee and Chair of the Civil Rights & Employment Practice Group, a practice he founded.
+Joseph M. Sellers is a Partner at Cohen Milstein, Co-Chair of the firm’s Civil Rights & Employment Practice Group, a practice he founded, and the former Chair of the firm’s Executive Committee.
 In a career spanning nearly four decades, Mr. Sellers has represented victims of discrimination and other illegal employment practices individually and through class actions.
 He brings to his practice a deep commitment and broad background in fighting discrimination in all its forms.
 That experience includes decades of representing clients in litigation to enforce their civil rights, participating in drafting and efforts to pass landmark civil rights legislation, testifying before Congress on various civil rights issues, training government lawyers on the trial of civil rights cases, teaching civil rights law at various law schools and lecturing extensively on civil rights and employment matters.

 His clients have included persons denied the rights and opportunities of employment because of race, national origin, religion, age, disability and sex, including sexual orientation and identity.
 He has represented victims of race discrimination in the denial of equal access to credit, in the rates charged for insurance and in the equal access to health clubs, retail stores, restaurants and other public places.
 He has challenged housing discrimination on the basis of race and the denial of housing and public accommodations to people with disabilities.